-The following recommendations are expected to be implemented starting 2018 because they depend on the implementation of other recommendations.
+The following recommendations are pending because work to implement them is dependent on the implementation of other recommendations.

 Recommendation 10: Conduct a targeted examination of emissions control based on the findings from recommendation 9, and implement the controls through a multiyear continuous improvement program.

 Recommendation 11: Consider odours generated by project activities when modelling air dispersion for EPEA applications and environmental impact assessments, and review the Air Quality Model Guideline to improve the consistency, among operators, of air dispersion modelling for odours.